robsimmons/dusa/docs/src/content/docs/docs/language/builtin.md

 ---
-title: Built-in functions
+title: Built-in relations
 ---

-On their own, built-in numbers and strings act no different than other uninterpreted constants, but they can be manipualted with special constructors added by `#builtin` declarations.
+On their own, built-in numbers and strings act no different than other uninterpreted constants, but they can be manipulated with special relations added by `#builtin` declarations.

-A `#builtin` declarations change the lexer to represent certain identifiers as operations on built-in types.
+A `#builtin` declarations connects a certain identifiers to a certain built-in relation.
 If you write

     #builtin INT_PLUS plus
     #builtin NAT_SUCC s

-then the identifiers `plus` and `s` will be parsed as a built-in definition instead of as a regular identifiers until those built-ins are redefined.
+then the identifiers `plus` and `s` will be treated, throughout the program, as a built-in definition instead of as a regular identifier.

 - The `NAT_ZERO` builtin takes no arguments and represents the natural number zero.
 - The `NAT_SUCC` builtin takes one natural number argument, and adds one to it.
 If